By: Tavaga Research

 Recent disinvestment activity of PSUs

-The disinvestment activity in the ongoing fiscal year has only been to the extent of the given two transactions.
+The disinvestment activity in FY21 has only been to the extent of the given two transactions.
 Citing the pandemic, the Government is unlikely to execute any planned disinvestments.
 The market value of assets has been adversely affected by the reduced economic activity due to multiple complete lockdowns imposed in the country.
 Any efforts by the Government to liquidate assets will not yield the potential market value, undermining the receipts from the disinvestment.
-This is precisely why the IBC proceedings have been suspended for most of the fiscal year.
-The amount of disinvestment receipts this year sums up to Rs 5,695 crores as against the budgeted receipts of Rs 2,10,000 crores.
+This is precisely why the IBC proceedings had been suspended for most of the fiscal year 2021.
+The amount of disinvestment receipts this year sums up to Rs 21,303 crores (66%) as against the revised budgeted receipts of Rs 32,000 crores.